Preparing Manuscripts

 General matters of Demography’s style are summarized here.
 We rely loosely on APA style, including for reference lists.
 We use spelling conventions as listed in The Merriam-Webster Dictionary.

 For readability, double-space all text, use 12-point font, and use one-inch margins.
-Number pages consecutively, and organize the paper as follows: (1) title page with no information identifying the authors; (2) abstract; (3) keywords; (4) text with footnotes (with no tables or figures embedded); (5) references; (6) tables; and (7) figures and figure titles.
+Number all pages consecutively, and organize the manuscript as follows: (1) title page with no information identifying the authors; (2) abstract; (3) keywords; (4) main text with footnotes (but no tables or figures embedded); (5) references; (6) tables; and (7) figures and figure titles.
+Please provide a word count of the main text (excluding the abstract, footnotes, acknowledgments, and references).
+All supplementary/appendix materials (whether text, tables, or figures) should appear in a separate PDF; this will not be edited and will appear as an online appendix.

-Papers should be submitted in PDF for the review process.
-Papers that are later accepted for publication will need to be submitted in Word for editing, including LaTeX files.
+Manuscripts should be submitted in PDF for the review process.
+Papers that are later accepted for publication will need to be submitted in Word (strongly preferred) or LaTeX for editing.

 Length of Manuscripts

-Research papers should not exceed 8,000 words, excluding references, tables, and figures.
+Research papers should not exceed 8,000 words for the main text.
 All newly submitted papers should include a total of no more than 8 tables and figures of reasonable length.

-Research notes—short reports providing new empirical evidence on or a novel methodological approach to an important demographic topic—should not exceed 4,000 words.
-They should include “Research Note” as part of the paper’s title and should be also identified as such in the abstract.
+Research notes—short reports providing new empirical evidence on or a novel methodological approach to an important demographic topic—should not exceed 4,000 words for the main text.
+They should include “Research Note” as part of the paper’s title and should also be identified as such in the abstract.
+We recommend a maximum of about 15 references.

-Brief commentaries on articles previously published in Demography, presenting reanalyses that generate new substantive conclusions, are not to exceed 2,000 words.
+Brief commentaries on articles previously published in Demography, presenting reanalyses that generate new substantive conclusions, should not exceed 2,000 words.

 Title Page

 The title page included with the manuscript should list only the title, with no information identifying the authors.
-Also include a separate file separate from the paper, a title page that contains the following elements:
+In a separate file, submit a title page that contains the following elements:

-• The word count of the text (excluding references, tables, and figures).
+• The word count of the main text (excluding abstract, footnotes, acknowledgments, and references).

-• An acknowledgement thanking those who provided help and listing funding information, including relevant grant numbers.
+• An acknowledgments thanking those who provided help and listing funding information (including relevant grant numbers) and any database acknowledgment requirements.

 Abstract

 Include an abstract of no more than 200 words summarizing the research and results and highlighting the importance of the findings.
 It should not include details about the study population and methods unless the paper’s primary contribution is in its use of sources or methodology.
-The abstract should not contain lengthy mathematical expressions or complicated notation.
+The abstract should not contain lengthy mathematical expressions, complicated notation, or references.

 Keywords

-Below the abstract, supply up to five keywords.
+Following the abstract, please provide up to five keywords or keyword phrases.

 Text